miriamposner/basic_audio_premiere/basic_audio_editing_in_premiere.md

 Try adjusting the **Sensitivity**, **Duck Amount**, **Fade Duration**, and **Fade Position** controls to see how they affect the project's audio.
 Try clicking and unclicking the **Clip volume** checkbox.

-Perhaps you'd like to [download another sonnet](https://writing.upenn.edu/pennsound/x/Richetti-Sonnets.php) (rel=undefined target=undefined) (from the linked website, click on **MP3**, then click on the three vertical dots, then select **Download**) and add it to your audio track.
+Perhaps you'd like to [download another sonnet](https://writing.upenn.edu/pennsound/x/Richetti-Sonnets.php) (from the linked website, click on **MP3**, then click on the three vertical dots, then select **Download**) and add it to your audio track.
 Then mark it as Dialogue and regenerate keyframes for the musical track in order to accommodate the new voiceover.

 # 17 Note keyframes